-Upon receipt of the initial evaluation from the FNAT, the FNAP shall convene a placement evaluation meeting in accordance with Welfare and Institutions Code section 4144, subdivisions (c) and (d).
+Upon receipt of the initial evaluation from the FNAT psychologist, the FNAP shall convene a placement evaluation meeting in accordance with Welfare and Institutions Code section 4144, subdivisions (c) and (d), including the 72-hour notice to the patient and patient rights advocate of this meeting.
 A patient and their patients' rights advocate shall be provided instructions as to how a patient may submit documents to the FNAP to consider in making its placement evaluation decision.
 If a patient is unable to safely participate in the placement evaluation meeting in person, alternate modalities for participation, such as teleconference, shall be considered.